HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

   - packet losses, e.g., from congestion
 - Indirect pinging may not solve the problem
   - e.g., corrected message losses near pinged host
-- Key: suspect a process before declaring it as failed in the group
+- Key: suspect a process(ask again to other process) before declaring it as failed in the group

 In other words, you use a state machine where pi maintains a state machine for a given other process, pj which is present in its membership list.
 In addition, you start disseminating via the SWIM piggyback message the fact that you are suspecting process pj.